ylogx/configparser2/configparser2.rst

 are changed on a section proxy, they are actually mutated in the original parser.

-:mod:`configparser` objects behave as close to actual dictionaries as possible.
+:mod:`configparser2` objects behave as close to actual dictionaries as possible.
 The mapping interface is complete and adheres to the :class:`~collections.abc.MutableMapping` ABC.
 However, there are a few differences that should be taken into account: